 - Permanent – Barring a change in circumstances, this conservatorship will last for the rest of the individual’s life.
 The individual may file to have it rescinded but will need to present their case and receive a court order in order to succeed.

-Responsibilities of a Conservator
+What Responsibilities Does a Conservator Have?

-In the case of a financial conservatorship this means ensuring that the ward’s bills are paid, taxes filed and investments overseen, among other duties.
+In the case of a financial conservatorship this means ensuring that the conservatee’s bills are paid, taxes filed and investments overseen, among other duties.
 You must make sure that they have money to pay for daily necessities and, if necessary, make those purchases yourself.
-In the case of a physical conservatorship, this means making sure that the ward receives any necessary health care and is in a living situation safe for them.
+In the case of a physical conservatorship, this means making sure that the conservatee receives any necessary health care and is in a living situation safe for them.

 For a physical conservator, this means keeping all health records and medical recommendations that support any decisions.
 Often the state will require that the conservator have a doctor’s recommendation before making any health-related decisions.

 Depending on the state, larger or more permanent decisions may require a court order.
 For example, some states require approval from the court before the conservator can sell land, securities or other major property.
-Others will require a court order before allowing the conservator to commit the ward to a long-term care or assisted-living facility.
+Others will require a court order before allowing the conservator to commit the conservatee to a long-term care or assisted-living facility.

 Rights of a Conservator

 Likewise, if you want to make sure that your affairs are prudently and sensitively handled should a disability or disease compromise your abilities to make good decisions, it’s best to discuss that with the person or persons you have confidence would make good conservators.

-Photo credit: ©iStock.com/KatarzynaBialasiewicz, ©iStock.com/KatarzynaBialasiewicz, ©iStock.com/Ramann
+Photo credit: ©iStock.com/KatarzynaBialasiewicz, ©iStock.com/KatarzynaBialasiewicz, ©iStock.com/fizkes